-Microsoft will release two new consoles at launch: The Xbox Series X and the Xbox Series S. The Xbox Series S is a stripped-down version that uses less powerful components but will still play all the new Xbox games.
+Microsoft released two new consoles at launch: The Xbox Series X and the Xbox Series S. The Xbox Series S is a stripped-down version that uses less powerful components but still plays all the new Xbox games.
 It fulfills a similar role to this generation’s Xbox One S in relation to the Xbox One X.

 If you want the most powerful games console money can buy, the Xbox Series X is the version to get.
 If you’re buying for kids or trying to save money, the Series S is potentially the better option for you.